redruin1/factorio-draftsman/docs/source/quickstart.rst

 Hopefully now you can start to see just how convenient Draftsman is for manipulating blueprint strings.
 Still, this barely scratches the surface of this module's capabilities.
-If you want to know more about how Draftsman works and how you can use it to it's fullest, check out the :doc:`Crash Course <handbook/crash_course>`.
+If you want to know more about how Draftsman works and how you can use it to it's fullest, check out the :doc:`concepts <concepts/index>`.

 If you want to take a look at some more complex examples, you can take a look at the `examples folder here <https://github.com/redruin1/factorio-draftsman/tree/main/examples>`_.